 Step 3 – Register for a Course

 After we have received your application and pastor’s recommendation, we will contact you with the information to register for classes.
-Tuition is $80 per course and there is an additional $15 late fee if you register less than 3 weeks before a class.
+Tuition is $99 per course and there is an additional $15 late fee if you register less than 3 weeks before a class.
 The book cost is not included in the class tuition and needs to be purchased separately.
+You will receive a link to the book in Moodle once we have registered you in the class.
 You can find the Class Schedule below.

 Step 5 – Order book